 - Generously grease a 10-cup bundt pan (I use baking spray with flour in it).
 Pour the batter into the pan and smooth into an even layer.
 Bake for 40-50 minutes, until a toothpick inserted into the center comes out clean.
 Place the pan on a wire rack to cool for 15 minutes.
 After 15 minutes, carefully invert the cake from the pan directly onto the wire rack.
 Place a large piece of parchment paper or foil under the rack.
 Proceed with the topping while the cake is still warm.

 - Combine sugar and cinnamon.
-Brush the melted butter on the cake and immediately sprinkle with the cinnamon sugar (I work with about a third of the cake at a time).
+Gently brush/dab the melted butter on the cake and immediately sprinkle with the cinnamon sugar (I work with about a third of the cake at a time).
 I gently tilt the rack to help sprinkle the sugar in hard to reach places.
 You can also gently press the cinnamon sugar into some areas.
+Work carefully, the warm cake is delicate.
 Allow to cool completely before slicing and serving.